sergiocortessat/Ruby-Capstone-ChatBot/README.md

 16. Start a conversation.
 Please use commands 'hello', 'options', 'jokes','motivation', 'stock' or 'who'

 - 'hello' will prompt a nice welcome message.
--' who' will provide some basic info about the bot itself.
+- 'who' will provide some basic info about the bot itself.
 - 'options' will provide all options available for the bot
 - 'joke' will provide you with daily jokes
 - 'motivation' will provide wonderful random quotes for you